 This course explores consumer behaviors and their influences upon marketing, advertising, communications, and decision-making processes involving market research.
-Students build practical and useful skills involving the creation CIU Catalog - November 4, 2024
+Students build practical and useful skills involving the creation of a qualitative marketing plan able to collect primary and secondary data involving traditional (offline) and modern (online) audiences.
+The course culminates with the creation and presentation of a qualitative marking plan.
+3 semester credits